realcopacetic/skin.copacetic/README.md

 - Fixed typo breaking fix for previous issue https://github.com/realcopacetic/skin.copacetic/issues/60
 - Fixed colour of volume indicator on home screen widgets when light theme selected
 - Added disabled indicator to addonbrowser for disabled addons in List and Grid views
+- Redesigned script-upnext widget and added options to skinsettings to enable/disable addon and choose art type.

 Still to do:
-Script upnext redesign
 black screen until first artwork fetched choose artwork icon dimmed autoscroll on widgets? start on widgets? showcase 1st
-- skinsettings hints
 - MYMUSICPLAYLIST EDITOR
 - Missing artwork on addons list view
 - background not updating on some addonbrowser screens